kmcgillivray/tea/types-of-tea.md

 # What is Tea?

+> Quote

-On a basic level, tea is made from the dried and processed leaves and buds of the *Camellia sinensis* plant which are then steeped in water to infuse it with their flavor and nutrients.
+All tea is made from the dried and processed leaves, buds, and other parts of the *Camellia sinensis* plant which are then steeped in water to infuse the water with the leaves' flavor and nutrients.

+More information about *Camellia sinensis* here.
+Where does it grow?
+How is it harvested?

-There are seven main types of tea:
+There are seven main types of tea, and the variations between the type are created by varying the way that the leaves are prepared and processed:

 * Black
 * Green